 Each number allocated by AEMO pursuant to paragraph (a) must be unique and must not be allocated by AEMO to any other Network Operator.

 Each Network Operator must assign one of the numbers allocated to it by AEMO to each delivery point in its network.
-The assignment referred to in this clause must be effected by the relevant Network Operator recording that number in its metering databasemetering database as the MIRN for the relevant delivery point.
+The assignment must be effected by the relevant Network Operator recording that number in its metering database as the MIRN for the relevant delivery point.

 Each number assigned to a delivery point by a Network Operator must be unique and must not be allocated by that Network Operator to any other delivery point.

-To the extent it has been allocated sufficient numbers pursuant to paragraph (a), each Network Operator must:

-assign one of those numbers, in accordance with paragraphs (c) and (d), to each new delivery point; and
+To the extent it has been allocated sufficient numbers pursuant to paragraph (a), each Network Operator must assign one of those numbers, in accordance with paragraphs (c) and (d), to each new delivery point and, where applicable, notify any prospective FRO in accordance with the Gas Interface Protocol.

-by midnight on the next business day after the day on which that delivery point comes into existence, notify the prospective FRO for that delivery point of the MIRN for that delivery point.

 Network Operator Metering Database

 Each Network Operator must create, maintain and administer a metering database that includes the following information in respect of each delivery point in its network: